flowerinthenight/zgroup/README.md

 I also wanted some sort of leader election capability without depending on an external lock service.
 At the moment, zgroup uses [Raft](https://raft.github.io/raft.pdf)'s leader election algorithm sub-protocol (without the log management) to achieve this.
 I should note that Raft's leader election algorithm depends on stable membership for it work properly, so zgroup's leader election is a best-effort basis only; split-brain can still happen while the cluster size is still changing.
 Additional code guards are added to minimize split-brain in these scenarios but it's not completely eliminated.
 In my use-case (and testing), gradual cluster size changes are mostly stable, while sudden changes with huge size deltas are not.
 For example, a big, sudden jump from three nodes (zgroup's minimum size) to, say, a hundred, due to autoscaling, would cause a split-brain.
 Once the target size is achieved however, a single leader will always be elected.

-A note on Raft's random timeouts during leader election: zgroup's leader tracks ping latency averages and attempts to adjust the timeouts accordingly to accomodate for cluster size changes overtime.
+A note on Raft's random timeout range during leader election: zgroup's leader tracks ping latency averages and attempts to adjust the timeout range accordingly to accomodate for cluster size changes overtime.

 ### Join address